gganetlepage/IntroToStochasticProgramming_2ndEdition_BirgeLouveaux/README.md

 - the buying and selling price of these elements at the marketplace Analysis of robustness and performance is exposed and the notion of several stages where to make decisions.

-The newspaper example is a simpler example of a recourse situation.
+The newspaper example is a simpler example with a recourse situation.